Esri/arcgis-enterprise-sdk-resources/Samples/java/soi/ApplyWatermarkSOI/ReadMe.md

 ---
-order: 9
+order: 10
 ---

 # Java apply watermark SOI

 This sample illustrates how to apply a watermark to every image returned from the [Export Map](https://developers.arcgis.com/rest/services-reference/export-map.htm) operation on a map service.

-Deploying the SOI from the .soe file (`../ApplyWatermarkSOI/lib/ApplyWatermarkSOI_ent.soe`) does not require you to open the IDE.
-However, you can load the project (`../ApplyWatermarkSOI`) in the IDE to debug, modify, and rebuild the SOI project.
+Deploying the SOI from the .soe file (`../ApplyWatermarkSOI/target/ApplyWatermarkSOI.soe`) does not require you to open a Java IDE.
+However, you can open the project (`../ApplyWatermarkSOI`) in a Java IDE, such as Eclipse or IntelliJ, to debug, modify, and recompile the SOI project.

 ## Features